DAX Data Analysis Expressions Language

 DAX is the formula language within Power BI.
 This is where Power BI’s true analytical power comes from.
-If you don’t use DAX, you would miss out on 95% of Power BI’s potential as an amazing analytical tool.
+If you don’t use DAX Data Analysis Expressions Language, you would miss out on 95% of Power BI’s potential as an amazing analytical tool.

 Think about working with Excel.
 If you don’t understand the formulas, you can’t really maximize what those spreadsheets can do.
 That’s the same rationale behind the importance of understanding DAX when using Power BI.

 When you open up Power BI, you’re going to start off with a blank screen like this.
 This is where you can get started with some DAX measures.